tmtmtm/bashible/README.md

 The working directory of the called blebook is set to the same directory as the blebook file resides in.
 The "call" is used also for the top blebook.

-Unless you specify "force", the same blebook won't run again if already run in a parent.
+Unless you specify "force", the same blebook won't run again if it has been already called.

 ```bash
 call "./another-blebook.ble"